France Rattled By Gruesome Terror Attacks and Second COVID Lockdown

 Macron also said that he would deploy thousands more soldiers to protect important sites such as places of worship and schools, and the government has since raised the security alert in France to “emergency attack level”—the country’s highest.

 Although Issaoui’s exact motive is not yet known, tensions have been running high in the country since the opening of the Charlie Hebdo trial.
-The magazine marked the occasion by reprinting caricatures of the prophet Mohammad, sparking a debate on free speech and stoking anti-France sentiment in parts of the Muslim world.
+The magazine marked the occasion by reprinting caricatures of the prophet Mohammad, sparking a debate on free speech and stoking anti-French sentiment in parts of the Muslim world.
 And as the country vows to crack down on terrorism, it is left grappling with how to deal with radical Islam without alienating its Muslim population.

 The attack in Nice has also incited worry among the country’s Muslims, who fear such acts stigmatize them and sow division.
 Moreover, Macron’s recent campaign against what he terms Islamic “separatism,” and the hardline comments by some members of his government—Interior Minister Gérald Darmanin called Muslim extremism “the enemy within”—have left many Muslims feeling as though their faith, not the jihadists, is being targeted.